notronalds/Reflex-Latency-Analyzer-Mouse-Database/README.md

 # **NVIDIA Reflex Latency Analyzer Mice Database**

-NVIDIA Reflex Latency Analyzer is a revolutionary system latency measurement device designed to help gamers measure the responsiveness of their PC.
-By detecting clicks coming from your mouse and measuring the time it takes for the resulting pixels to change on screen, NVIDIA Reflex Latency Analyzer can instantly break down the latency in your system.
+[NVIDIA Reflex Latency Analyzer](https://www.nvidia.com/en-us/geforce/news/reflex-low-latency-platform/#nvidia-reflex-latency-analyzer) is a system latency measurement device designed to help gamers measure the responsiveness of their PC.
+By detecting clicks coming from your mouse and measuring the time it takes for the resulting pixels to change on screen, NVIDIA Reflex Latency Analyzer can break down the latency in your system.

 Mouse latency is a critical part  of the system latency equation: Mouse Latency + PC Latency + Display Latency = System Latency.
 The database in this repository contains the set of tested mice that NVIDIA has validated; containing both Reflex Latency Analyzer compatible mice, and popular non-compatible mice.

+There are three categories of mice:
+1. Reflex Latency Analyzer Compatible - Supports NVIDIA’s the dynamic click report extension
+2. Non-Compatible - Does not support the dynamic click report extension, but can still report a database average
+3. Unsupported - Mouse does not exist in the database

 This database is used by the Reflex Latency Analyzer to identify mice and provide a database average when the mouse does not support per-click latencies.

 ## **Contents**